blueswen/fastapi-jaeger/readme.md

 #### Traces to Logs

-Get Trace ID and tags (here is `compose.service` mapping to `compose_service`) defined in Jaeger data source from span, then query with Loki.
+Get Trace ID and tags defined in Jaeger data source from span, then query with Loki.

 ![Traces to Logs](./images/traces-to-logs.png)